 Understanding the Nature of the Offense

-Committing lewd acts with a minor is prohibited under the California Penal Code under section 288.
+Committing lewd acts with a minor is prohibited under California Penal Code Section 288.
 The offense involves a range of actions against a minor.
-A minor is any person below eighteen years.
+A minor is any person below eighteen years of age.
 Additionally, the severity of consequences the guilty parties may face shifts depending on the minor’s age bracket.

 Overall, the offense involves committing actions against a minor for sexual gratification or arousal.
 Section 288 of the penal code provides an elaborate definition of actions amounting to the offense.
 These actions create the elements of the crime that the prosecutor uses as a guide when presenting a case against you.
 The following are the elements of crime resulting in the offense of committing lewd acts with a minor:

 The Deliberate Touching of a Minor’s Body Part

 The main element of the crime is wilfully touching a minor’s body part, so the prosecutor needs to prove that physical touch occurred.
 The term willful implies that your actions were deliberate and that you intended to violate the law.
 Further, the prosecutor must prove that you acted by your own volition, meaning nobody instructed you to commit the lewd acts.